Quick Summary

 Fast-track listing

-The JSE does allow for a fast-track listing process for a company which has had a primary listing on an accredited exchange (currently the Australian, London, New York, NYSE Euronext and Toronto Stock Exchanges) for at least 18 months.
-This allows the accredited applicant to publish a pre-listing announcement (rather than a full pre-listing statement) subject to a shorter list of requirements.
+The JSE allows for a fast-track secondary listing process for a company which has had a primary listing on an approved exchange (currently Euronext (Amsterdam, Brussels, Paris, Dublin, Milan, Lisbon and Oslo), the Australian, London, New York, Toronto, Frankfurt and Luxembourg Stock Exchanges as well as the Nasdaq Stock Market, the Hong Kong Exchanges and Clearing Ltd and Tadawul (Saudi) Exchange) for at least 12 months prior to the proposed secondary listing.
+This allows the applicant to publish a pre-listing announcement (rather than a full pre-listing statement), subject to a shorter list of requirements.

 Corporate governance and reporting